henridev/cyber-security/Chapter 6 -  The Five Nines Concept.md

 # Chapter 6 The Five Nines Concept

-## 6.0 Introduction
+## Introduction

-Organizations that want to maximize the availability of their systems and data may take extraordinary measures to minimize or eliminate data loss.
-The goal is to minimize the downtime of mission critical processes.
-If employees cannot perform their regular duties, the organization is in jeopardy of losing revenue.
+Organizations  want to **maximize availability of systems and data**  =>  measures to minimize or eliminate data loss and to minimize the downtime of mission critical processes because if employees cannot perform their regular duties, the organization is in jeopardy of losing revenue.

-Organizations measure availability by percentage of uptime.
+Organizations measure availability by percentage of **uptime**.

-- This chapter begins by explaining the **concept of five nines**.
-Many industries must maintain the highest availability standards because downtime might literally mean a difference between life and death.
+- **concept of five nines**.
+Many industries must maintain the highest availability
 - This chapter discusses various approaches that organizations can take to help meet their **availability** goals. **Redundancy** provides backup and includes extra components for computers or network systems to ensure the systems remain available.
 Redundant components can include hardware such as disk drives, servers, switches, and routers or software such as operating systems, applications, and databases.
 - The chapter also discusses **resiliency**, the ability of a server, network, or data center to recover quickly and continue operation.

-Organizations must be prepared to respond to an incident by establishing procedures that they follow after an event occurs.
+- Organizations must be prepared to respond to an incident by establishing procedures that they follow after an event occurs.
 The chapter concludes with a discussion of **disaster recovery** and **business continuity** planning which are both critical in maintaining availability to an organization’s resources.

-## 6.1 High Availability
+## 1 High Availability

-### 6.1.1 The Five Nines
+### The Five Nines

-#### 6.1.1.1 What Does the Five Nines Mean?

-- Systemen en services have a 99,999% uptime
-- downtime around 5 min per year
+System and services have a 99,999% uptime and thus a downtime of around 5 min per year

 **High availability** refers to a system or component that is continuously operational for a given length of time.
 To help ensure high availability:

 - Eliminate **single points of failure**

-- Design for reliability
+- Design for **reliability**
 - **monitor** systems
 - **Detect** failures as they occur
+- put in place **redundancy ** and **backups**

 Sustaining high availability at the standard of five-nines

-- can increase costs and utilize many resources.
-The increased costs are due to the purchase of additional hardware such as servers and components.
-As an organization adds components, the result is an increase in configuration complexity.
+- **can increase costs and utilize many resources.** The increased costs are due to the purchase of additional hardware such as servers and components.
+As an organization adds components, the result is an increase in **configuration complexity**.
-- increased configuration complexity increases the risk factors.
-The more moving parts involved, the higher the likelihood of failed components.
+- increased configuration complexity **increases the risk factors.** The more moving parts involved, the higher the likelihood of failed components.

-#### 6.1.1.2 Designing High Availability System
+#### Designing High Availability System

 Although the cost of sustaining high availability may be too costly for some industries, several environments require five nines.

 High availability incorporates three major principles to achieve the goal of uninterrupted access to data and services:

-- Elimination or reduction of single-points of failure
+- Elimination or reduction of **single-points of failure**
-- System Resiliency = ability to maintain availability during disruptive events
+- **System Resiliency** = ability to maintain availability during disruptive events
-- Fault Tolerance = continue operating if one or more components fail
+- **Fault Tolerance** = continue operating if one or more components fail

 It is important to understand the ways to address a single point of failure.
 A single point of failure can include central routers or switches, network services, and even highly skilled IT staff.
 The key is that a loss of the system, process, or person can have a very disruptive impact on the entire system.
 The key is to have processes, resources, and components that reduce single points of failure.
 High availability clusters is one way to provide redundancy.
 These clusters consist of a group of computers that have access to the same-shared storage and have identical network configurations.
 All servers take part in processing a service simultaneously.
 From the outside, the server group looks like one device.
 If a server within the cluster fails, the other servers continue to process the same service as the failed device.

-Systems resiliency refers to the capability to maintain availability of data and operational processing despite attacks or disrupting event.
+**Systems resiliency** refers to the capability to maintain availability of data and operational processing despite attacks or disrupting event.
 Generally, this requires redundant systems, in terms of both power and processing, so that should one system fail, the other can take over operations without any break in service.
 System resiliency is more than hardening devices; it requires that both data and services be available even when under attack.

-Fault tolerance enables a system to continue to operate if one or more components fail.
+**Fault tolerance** enables a system to continue to operate if one or more components fail.
 Data mirroring is one example of fault tolerance.
 Should a "fault" occur, causing disruption in a device such as a disk controller, the mirrored system provides the requested data with no apparent interruption in service to the user.

-## 6.2 Measures to Improve Availability
+## 2 Measures to Improve Availability

-### 6.2.1 Asset Management
+### 2.1 Asset Management

-#### 6.2.1.1 Asset Identification
+#### Asset Identification

-An organization needs to know what *hardware and software* are present as a prerequisite to knowing what the configuration parameters need to be.
-Asset management includes a complete inventory of hardware and software.
+An organization needs to **know what hardware and software** are present as a prerequisite to knowing what the configuration parameters need to be.
+Asset management includes a complete **inventory of hardware and software**.

-This means that the organization needs to know all of components that can be subject to security risks, including:
+This means that the **organization needs to know all of components that can be subject to security risks,** including:

 hardware system, operating system, hardware network device, network device operating system, software application, All firmware, All language runtime environments, All individual libraries

-An organization may choose an *automated solution* to keep track of assets.
-An administrator should investigate any changed configuration because it may mean that the configuration is not up-to-date.
+**An organization may choose an automated solution to keep track of assets.** An administrator should investigate any changed configuration because it may mean that the configuration is not up-to-date.
 It can also mean that unauthorized changes are happening.

-#### 6.2.1.2 Asset Classification
+#### Asset Classification

-assigns all resources of an organization into a group based on common characteristics.
-An organization should apply an asset classification system to documents, data records, data files, and disks.
+assigns all resources of an **organization into a group based on common characteristics.** An organization should apply an asset classification system to documents, data records, data files, and disks.
 The most critical information needs to receive the highest level of protection and may even require special handling.
 An organization can adopt a labeling system according to how valuable, how sensitive, and how critical the information is.
 Complete the following steps to identify and classify the assets of an organization:

 - Determine the proper asset identification category.
 - Establish asset accountability by identifying the owner for all information assets and application software.